paularmstrong/normalizr/README.md

 ### Features

-* Entities can be nested inside other entities, objects and arrays
+* Entities can be nested inside other entities, objects and arrays;
-* Combine entity schemas to express any kind of API response
+* Combine entity schemas to express any kind of API response;
-* Entities with same IDs are automatically merged (with a warning if they differ)
+* Entities with same IDs are automatically merged (with a warning if they differ);
-* Allows using a custom ID attribute (e.g. slug)
+* Allows using a custom ID attribute (e.g. slug).

 ### Usage